 A divorce is hard on every member of a family, regardless of how involved they are in the reasoning behind the divorce.
 Especially when children are involved, handling the proceedings of a divorce can be challenging.
-There can be a lot of confusion, anger, hurt feelings and loss.
+While hiring a legal expert, such as one of these solicitors in Bradford, can make the process easier, there will also be a lot of confusion, anger, hurt feelings and loss.
 However, there are things you can do to make this tumultuous time easier on your kids as well as yourself.
 So to help each member of your family get through this upheaval of a life event, here are three tips that will make your divorce easier on your children.

 Give Consistent Reassurance